 CASE SUMMARY

-On November 23, 2021 the case was consolidated with another challenge to Idaho's adopted legislative plan, Ada County v.
-Idaho Comm'n for Reapportionment.
-On December 17, 2021 the Court issued another order consolidating two more challenges to Idaho's adopted legislative plan, Stucki v.
-Idaho Comm'n for Reapportionment and Allan v.
-Idaho Comm'n for Reapportionment.
+• On November 23, 2021, the case was consolidated with another challenge to Idaho’s legislative plan, Ada County v.
+Idaho Comm’n for Reapportionment.
+On December 17, 2021, two more legislative plan challenges were consolidated with them.

 Related Cases: Ada County v.
 Idaho Comm'n for Reapportionment; Stucki v.
 Idaho Comm'n for Reapportionment; Allan v.
 Idaho Comm'n for Reapportionment